parnic/node-screenlogic/README.md

 * `addNewScheduleEvent` - Indicates that a response to `addNewScheduleEvent()` has been received which contains the created `scheduleId` to be used later for setting up the properties.
 Event handler receives a [`SLAddNewScheduleEvent`](#sladdnewscheduleevent) object.
 * `deleteScheduleById` - Indicates that a response to `deleteScheduleById()` has been received.
 Event handler receives a [`SLDeleteScheduleEventById`](#sldeletescheduleeventbyid) object.
 * `setScheduleEventById` - Indicates that a response to `setScheduleEventById()` has been received.
 Event handler receives a [`SLSetScheduleEventById`](#slsetscheduleeventbyid) object.
+* `scheduleChanged` - Indicates that a response to adding, deleting, or setting a schedule has been received.
+Event handler receives nothing.
+This seems to be arbitrarily returned sometimes instead of a normal ack by the system.
 * `setCircuitRuntimeById` - Indicates that a response to `setCircuitRuntimeById()` has been received.
 Event handler receives a [`SLSetCircuitRuntimeById`](#slsetcircuitruntimebyid) object.
 * `getPumpStatus` - Indicates that a response to `getPumpStatus()` has been received.
 Event handler receives a [`SLGetPumpStatus`](#slgetpumpstatus) object.
 * `setPumpFlow` - Indicates that a response to `setPumpFlow()` has been received.
 Event handler receives a [`SLSetPumpFlow`](#slsetpumpflow) object.